Temp Email Verification Link Expired

 - The verification link had a short time-to-live (TTL).
 Most verification links expire after 15 minutes to 1 hour.
 Some security-conscious services set even shorter windows of 5-10 minutes.

-- Your temp email inbox expired before you got around to clicking the link.
+- Your temp email inbox expired before you could click the link.
 If your temp email service only gives you 10 minutes and the email took 3 minutes to arrive, you had a very narrow window to act.

-- The email was delayed in delivery.
-The verification link timer started when the website generated the link, not when the email arrived in your inbox.
+- The email delivery was delayed.
+The verification link timer started the moment the website generated the link instead of when the email actually arrived in your inbox.
 A 5-minute delivery delay eats into your verification window.

 - You clicked the wrong link in the email.
-Marketing emails and verification emails sometimes arrive from the same sender.
-If you clicked a "manage preferences" or "unsubscribe" link instead of the verification link, you did not actually verify.
+Marketing emails and verification emails often arrive from the same sender.
+If you clicked a manage preferences or unsubscribe link instead of the verification link, you didn't actually verify your account.

-- The website invalidated the link by sending a new one.
-If you clicked "resend verification" and then clicked the link in the first email, the first link may have been deactivated when the second was generated.
+- The website deactivated your first link because it sent a new one.
+If you clicked resend verification and then tried to use the link from the first email, that link was likely killed the moment the second one was generated.

 - Your browser or network blocked the verification URL.
-Some corporate networks, ad blockers, or security extensions block redirect URLs that verification links use, causing them to fail even though the link was still valid.
+Some corporate networks, ad blockers or security extensions block redirect URLs that verification links use.
+This causes them to fail even though the link was still valid.

 How to Fix It

 If your temp inbox is still active but the verification link expired, try going through the signup process again with the same email address.
 Some websites let you re-register with an unverified email.
-Others will say "email already in use" and give you a resend verification option instead.
+Others will say "email already in use" and show you a button to resend the verification link instead.

-If your original temp inbox has expired or the website will not resend the link, the fastest fix is to create a brand new temp email address and sign up on the website from scratch.
-This time, keep the temp inbox tab open right next to the signup tab so you can click the verification link within seconds of receiving it.
+If your original temp inbox expired or the website won't resend the link, the fastest fix is to create a brand new temp email address and sign up on the website from scratch.
+Keep the temp inbox tab open right next to the signup tab so you can click the verification link within seconds of receiving it.

-Some verification links use tracking redirects that ad blockers or privacy extensions intercept.
-If clicking the link took you to a blank page or an error, try opening the link in a browser with no extensions.
-You can also right-click the verification button and copy the URL, then paste it directly into the address bar.
+Some verification links use tracking redirects that your ad blockers or privacy extensions might stop.
+If clicking the link sends you to a blank page or an error, try opening that link in a browser that has no extensions running.
+You can also right-click the verification button and copy the URL.
+Then paste it right into your address bar.

 Prevention Tips

-- Keep your temp email inbox open in a tab right next to the website you are signing up for.
+- Keep your temp email inbox open in a tab right next to the website you're signing up for.
 When the verification email arrives, click the link immediately.

-- Use a temp email service with a long active window.
-With a 24-hour inbox like NukeMail, you do not have to worry about the inbox expiring before you get to the verification link.
+- Pick a temp email service with a long active window.
+Because NukeMail keeps your inbox open for 24 hours, you don't have to worry about the inbox expiring before you get to the verification link.

 - Never click "resend" and then go back and use the first link.
 Always use the most recent verification email.